-M.sc 2nd Year Physics Important Questions 2023
+M.sc Physics 2nd Year Important Questions 2024

-You can prepare good msc physics notes for the exam by writing the answers to these questions in your notebook.
+You can prepare good MSc physics notes for the exam by writing the answers to these questions in your notebook.

 By reading the chapter again and again you will get answers to many more questions.